topmass/clerk-cf-pages-starter/README.md

-# React + TypeScript + Vite + Clerk Auth on Cloudflare Pages and workers
+# React TypeScript Starter with Clerk Auth on Cloudflare Pages

 This template provides a minimal setup to deploy a React app with Clerk Auth preconfigured on Cloudflare Pages and workers.